AFRICA SALON is a global contemporary African arts festival

 Founder + Chief Curator Ifeanyi Awachie created the AFRICA SALON brand as a student at Yale University.
-She went on to host two successful festivals as a Woodbridge Fellow and as Yale Africa Curator in 2015 and 2016.
-In 2016, Awachie partnered with the Brooklyn Museum to co-produce the event Creation as Ritual: Performing Disguise.
-Equally dedicated to the intellectual prowling of the classroom and the collective, participatory experience of the concert and dancefloor, AFRICA SALON has presented digital exhibitions, screenings of award-winning films, “unpanels,” interactive fashion shows, live performances, and sweaty afrobeats parties, all with an eye to promoting intellectual and personal engagement with African arts.
+She went on to host Yale Africa Salon 2015 and Yale Africa Salon 2016 as a Woodbridge Fellow and as Yale Africa Curator.
+In 2016, Ifeanyi partnered with the Brooklyn Museum to co-program the event Creation as Ritual: Performing Disguise.
+In 2017, she curated ourselves + others: african feminist re-CREATIONS at SOAS.
+She registered AFRICA SALON UK as a company in 2018.
+Equally dedicated to the intellectual prowling of the classroom and the collective, participatory experiences of the concert and dancefloor, AFRICA SALON has presented exhibitions, screenings of award-winning films, “unpanels,” interactive fashion shows, live performances, and sweaty afrobeats parties, all with an eye toward promoting intellectual and personal engagement with African arts.

 AFRICA SALON headliners have included Grammy award-winning singer-songwriter Angélique Kidjo, Zimbabwean music pioneer and activist Thomas Mapfumo, Kenyan house, funk, and disco collective Just A Band, South African American hip hop artist and producer Jean Grae, British Nigerian visual artist ruby onyinyechi amanze, Nigerian artist of Lemonade fame Laolu Senbanjo, and many more established and emerging stars from the continent and diaspora.